Genocs/microservice-template/README.md

 ![webapi banner](https://raw.githubusercontent.com/Genocs/microservice-template/main/assets/genocs-library-logo.png "genocs webapi")

-## What's Genocs .NET Web API Microservice Template?
+## Genocs .NET Web API Microservice Template?

 Genocs .NET Web API Microservice Template is a starting point for your next `.NET7 Clean Architecture Project` that incorporates the most essential packages and features your projects will ever need including out of the box Multi-Tenancy support.

 > As the name suggests, this is an API / Server Template.
 You can find other Client Template that consume this API under `@genocs` handle.
-> - Find `Blazor WebAssembly Template` here - https://github.com/Genocs/blazor-wasm-template
+> - Find `Blazor WebAssembly Template` here - [Blazor WebAssembly Template](https://github.com/Genocs/blazor-wasm-template)

+The template can be used with the `dotnet new` command or with the `Visual Studio 2022` or `Visual Studio Code` IDEs.

 ## YouTube Video - Genocs Library - Getting Started

-`Watch the Getting started video here` : https://www.youtube.com/watch?v=TgxDvU---Ak
+`Watch the Getting started video here` : [youtube intro](https://www.youtube.com/watch?v=TgxDvU---Ak)

 ## Goals